Why Joint Lubrication Works

 9. Some people do not respond to HA injections.
 HA is divided in the marketplace between low and high molecular weight formulations.
 It is not clear which combinations provide the best balance between the physical effects of mechanical lubrication (high weight/cross-linked) and the biologic effects (low weight) of cell stimulation.

-10. Our clinical experience is that the efficacy of HA injections can be improved by the addition of growth factors and amniotic fluid to the injections.
+10. Our clinical experience is that the efficacy of HA injections can be improved by the addition of growth factors to the injections.
 In our clinic, we combine the stimulation/anabolic factors with the HA into a single injection.